Simulating plasma wave propagation on a superconducting quantum chip: Model

 where $\sigma^\alpha_i$ are Pauli operators on spin (qubit) $i$.
-We show in detail in~\cite{SM} how to derive the spin model that is equivalent to the model of plasma waves.
-The lattice model of Eq.~\eqref{eq:H} can represent quasiparticles or spins in a condensed matter system interacting with strength $J$, where the field $\vec \Delta_i$ alternates in direction as illustrated in Fig.~\ref{fig:model}(a).
-The mapping to EM waves in plasmas become apparent when we write the equation of motion for singly-excited states $\ket{0\cdots1_j\cdots0}$.
+We show in detail in Appendix~\ref{app:plasma_wave} how to derive the spin model that is equivalent to the model of plasma waves.
+The lattice model of Eq.~\eqref{eq:H} can represent quasiparticles or spins in a condensed-matter system interacting with strength $J$, where the field $\vec \Delta_i$ alternates in direction, as illustrated in Fig.~\ref{fig:model}(a).
+The mapping to EM waves in plasmas become apparent when we write the equation of motion for singly excited states $\ket{0\cdots1_j\cdots0}$.
 Writing the amplitude of the local excitation as $b_j$, the equation of motion for these amplitudes is

 Differentiating again and assuming uniform $\Egap_j$ gives